The Overlapping Epidemics

 - Impairs uric acid excretion

-- Recommendation: Limit to 1 drink daily for women, 2 for men (ideally eliminate entirely)
+- Recommendation: Limit to 1 drink daily for women, 2 for men (ideally avoid entirely)

 Treatment Approach: Coordinating Care